learn-co-students/map-dispatch-to-props-readme-onl01-seng-pt-050420/README.md

 In the last lessons, we learned that `mapStateToProps()` separates concerns.
 We no longer have to reference the store inside our component when retrieving the state.
-We are moving towards having state management in one part of our code, and display logic in a different part.
+We are moving towards having state management in one part of our code, and di splay logic in a different part.

 In other words, we're moving knowledge of _Redux_ outside our components.